 Regional business cycles have interesting implications for our understanding of aggregate business cycles, but drawing such inferences cannot be done by naively extrapolating from regional variation alone without the aid of a formal model.
 We begin by documenting a strong relationship across US states between local employment and wage growth during the Great Recession.
 This relationship is much weaker in US aggregates.
 Then, we present a methodology that combines such regional and aggregate data to estimate a medium-scale New Keynesian DSGE model and do quantitative analysis.

-Counterfactual Equivalence in Macroeconomics (updated version of my Job Market Paper), March 2017
+Counterfactual Equivalence in Macroeconomics (updated version of my Job Market Paper), June 2019

-Regional Heterogeneity and Monetary Policy (with Andreas Fuster, Erik Hurst and Joe Vavra), August 2017
+Regional Heterogeneity and the Refinancing Channel of Monetary Policy (with Andreas Fuster, Erik Hurst and Joe Vavra), February 2019.
+Quarterly Journal of Economics

 Old Working Papers